-Ozone options are specified in the CO pathway section of AERMOD.INP.
+Ozone options are specified in the CO pathway of the AERMOD.INP file.
 AEDT relies on the user to determine ozone background concentration values and organize them into either an hourly input file or a non-hourly file with a string of values.
-AEDT parses this file and determines the O3FLAG.
+AEDT parses this file and determines the appropriate O3Flag.